stevehodgkiss/interaction/README.md

 enters your application is a good practice.
 Attributes are defined and coerced with Virtus.
 An attribute will either be the defined type or nil.

+Take a look at the [code itself](https://github.com/stevehodgkiss/use_case/blob/master/lib/use_case.rb) for details of the API provided.

 ## Sign up example

 Use Form objects when the input is complex or you want to bind it to a Rails form.
-Attributes can also be defined on use case classes.
+Attributes can also be defined on use case classes for simpler scenarios.

 ```ruby
 class SignUpForm